METHODOLOGY

 Exploring Physics Rankings

-In choosing a physics program, you must choose the kind of program desired (size, focus areas, on or off campus research, and so on).
+In choosing a physics program, you must choose the kind of program that best fits your personality and learning styles. (size, focus areas, on or off campus research, and so on).
 You must also consider the relative success of such programs in producing desired outcomes, the quality of a given program to deliver the best in class of that program type, and the specific success of a program within the physics disciplines it targets.
 Small school or big school, Ivy League or a west coast juggernaut, better prestige or better environment?
-These questions must be made within the context of the student's strengths and desired career outcomes.
+These questions must be made within the context of the student's strengths and career goals.
 What rankings do is present a broad brush-stroke of experiences available at different institutions.
-But it is just the starting point.
-From choosing the right school, to excellence in your studies, ultimate success or failure is always what you make it.
+Fit is often as important to career success as prestige and this ranking is a good starting point.
+But, from choosing the right school, to excellence in your studies, ultimate success or failure is always what you make it.
+The school is only 25% of the equation, the other 75% is up to you.

 Insights and Analysis